 In a world of protective agents, bodyguards, veterans, and any smart guy who chooses to conceal-carry, my short article can steer you in the proper direction when looking for a suit.
 Well, I just decided to make this a series of articles so kick back and enjoy.
 Here is Part 1.
-I will begin with how to select trousers.
+I will begin with an article on how to select trousers.

 The business world is filled with the ranks of athletically built men.
 Many can count themselves as the savvy founders of some very successful companies.
-Think of Army Ranger Griff from Combat Flip Flops, or Navy SEALS Jocko Willink and Leif Babin.
+Think of former Army Ranger Griff, from Combat Flip Flops, or Navy SEALS Jocko Willink and Leif Babin.
 Some smart types are veterans of the military and others serve in some kind of law-enforcement capacity.
 Do you think they conceal carry?
 Of course they do.

 Wearing a suit to a meeting to see the boss or if you’re the boss is very important.
 Being dressed in the latest and greatest bespoked suit doesn’t mean you shouldn’t be strapped when walking outdoors.
 You need to look good when picking up a client, but more importantly you need a suit that fits.

 I’m writing this series of articles because I wanted the guys who carry guns, to be able to spot proper fitting dress wear, if they happened to stumble across our site.

 First off, you have to know what kind of body type that you have.
 Getting a great fitting suit isn’t an easy task for someone who is built more like James Bond then George Costanza of the show Seinfeld, but it’s not impossible.

 Back in the day when action movie stars like Steve Reeves rocked the silver screen as Hercules instead of The Rock, they went to a tailor and had their suits custom-made.
 The chest and shoulders of today’s modern man looks a lot different from the guy of yesteryear.